 Studio portarit of Baptiste Bayhylle and his son, Louis Bayhylle.
-Baptiste is wearing non-native clothes and Louis is wearing a school uniform.
+Louis is wearing a school uniform.
 There apperas to be an illegible caption written along the top of the image.

 Studio portrait of Baptiste Bayhylle and his son Louis Bayhylle.
-Baptiste is wearing non-native clothes and Louis is in a school uniform.
+Louis is in a school uniform.

 These materials include a cover letter and a Descriptive Statement of Pupils regarding two individuals discharged from the Carlisle Indian School and transferred back to the Pawnee Agency.